chormalsachin94/APRIL-2022-APS/README.md

 # app-support-april-2022
-This repository is created to main application support training activity
+This repository is created to maintain application support related training activity